-Do not allow any naked flames, or other sources of ignition near the battery as the battery may emit explosive gasses.
+Do not allow naked flames or other sources of ignition near the battery, as the battery may emit explosive gases.

-Ensure that when working near, or handling the battery, suitable eve protection is worn.
-This will reduce the risk of eve damage caused by acid splashes.
+Ensure that when working near or handling the battery, suitable eye protection is worn, to protect the eyes from acid splashes.